 Medicines are only to be administered at school when we have been instructed to by a relevant medical professional or a parent or carer and it would be detrimental to the pupil's health or school attendance not to do so.
-Such medicines can be prescription or non-prescription but not herbal.
+Such medicines can be prescription or non-prescription.